olig331/react-easy-image/README.md

-# React Easy Img
+# React Easy Image

-&nbsp;&nbsp; React Easy Img is a React componenet library to assist in creating interactive/responsive good looking images for your webpage.
+&nbsp;&nbsp; React Easy Image is a React componenet library to assist in creating interactive/responsive good looking images for your webpage.

-React Easy Img has 4 components to choose from with more to be added in the near future.
+React Easy Image has 4 components to choose from with more to be added in the near future.
 The components are:

 &nbsp; 1.
 [Stack](#stack)